Sourcemap Explorer

 Good for supply-chain investigations

-When you need to answer 'how many sites include this compromised script URL', NerdyData is the right shape of tool.
+When you need to answer 'how many sites currently include this compromised script URL', or 'which sites have this leaked API key in their JavaScript', NerdyData is the right shape of tool.
+The query lands on raw source content rather than fingerprinted categories, which is exactly what supply-chain forensics needs.

 Where NerdyData falls short